 When is a timeshare not a timeshare?
-When you call it a travel club instead.
+Answer: When you call it a travel club instead.

 Travel clubs offer the buyer “member discounts” and “member perks” at resorts within the program’s network that supposedly are not available to nonmembers.
 However, the complaints that we see would indicate that these perks can be purchased by any paid customer regardless of their membership status.

 Berger is not alone in his dissatisfaction with the reality of a travel club investment.
 A quick search on the internet or on the Elliott Advocacy site will reveal an endless supply of timeshare and travel club tales of woe (Post vacation regret: snagged in the old timeshare trap)

 So why do consumers continue to buy timeshares and vacation clubs?

 Time and again, we see complaints that begin with “I felt pressured.”
 Or “They told me I had to sign the deal immediately or it would become unavailable.”
 Under these conditions, a consumer often signs a contract without fully reading all its terms.

 This move is a mistake.
 A big one.